How to Paint Stripes on a Wall

-In a sophisticated tone-on-tone color scheme or delightfully bright circus-tent colors, stripes add quick interest to plain walls.
-A steady hand and the proper brush yield a charming hand-painted look.
-Taping lends the feel of precision, with a crisp line.
+Whether a sophisticated tone-on-tone color scheme or a delightfully bright blend of hues, striped walls add interest to plain spaces.
+A steady hand and the proper brush yield a charming hand-painted look, while using painters tape lends the feel of precision with a crisp line.